- This event has passed.

 The annual Green Days conference is an important moment of learning and exchange for the green movement in Poland and beyond.
-GEF is hosting three sessions at this event – tackling important topics on the road to COP26.
+GEF is hosting several sessions at this event – tackling important topics on the road to COP26.
 We will address the question of rare-earth metals, a crucial but challenging aspect of the energy and digital transition.
-We will also ask ourselves what feminist climate policy looks like, heading to Glasgow.
-Finally, we focus on agriculture – a sector that is at times particularly hard to reach in our pursuit of a climate emergency economy.
+We will also ask ourselves what feminist climate and foreign policy looks like, heading to Glasgow, as well as dive into local and regional recovery plans.
+Finally, we will host a session on agriculture – a sector that is at times particularly hard to reach in our pursuit of a climate emergency economy.

-These seminars are being organised as part of the transnational projects Climate Emergency Economy, Metals for a Green and Digital Europe, and Feminists in the Climate Movement.
+These seminars are being organised as part of the transnational projects Climate Emergency Economy, Metals for a Green and Digital Europe, Feminists in the Climate Movement, and Cities as Places of Hope.
 For more information about each of these projects and the other partners involved, please check out their respective project pages on the GEF website.